Acer saccharinum: Cultivation and uses

 Following World War II, silver maples were commonly used as a landscaping and street tree in suburban housing developments and cities due to their rapid growth, especially as a replacement for the blighted American elm.
 However, they fell out of favor for this purpose because of brittle wood, unattractive form when not pruned or trained, and tendency to produce large numbers of volunteer seedlings.
 Today the tree has fallen so far out of favor that some towns and cities have banned its use as a street tree.

 Silver maple's natural range encompasses most of the eastern US, the Midwestern US and southern Canada, that being Southern Ontario and southwestern Quebec.
 It is generally absent from the humid US coastal plain south of Maryland, so it is confined to the Appalachians in those states.
 It does not occur along the Gulf Coast or in Florida outside a few scattered locations in the panhandle.

 It is commonly cultivated outside its native range, showing tolerance of a wide range of climates, and growing successfully as far north as central Norway.
 It also is in Anchorage, Alaska.
 It can thrive in a Mediterranean climate, as at Jerusalem and Los Angeles, if summer water is provided.

 The silver maple is closely related to the red maple (Acer rubrum) and can hybridise with it.
 The hybrid is known as the Freeman maple (Acer × freemanii).
-The Freeman maple is a popular ornamental tree in parks and large gardens, combining the fast growth of silver maple with the less brittle wood, less invasive roots, and the beautiful bright red fall foliage of the red maple.
+The Freeman maple is used as an ornamental tree in parks and large gardens, combining the fast growth of silver maple with the less brittle wood, less invasive roots, and the bright red fall foliage of the red maple.
 The cultivar Acer × freemanii Autumn Blaze = 'Jeffersred' has gained the Royal Horticultural Society's Award of Garden Merit.

 The silver maple is the favored host of the maple bladder gall mite Vasates quadripedes.